 Meanwhile, There was essentially no news about real GDP last week: The Federal Reserve Bank of New York nowcast stands at 1.8% for 2019:Q3.

-- The trade wars that Trump is waging is a major source of uncertainty, and a possible recession risk.
+- The Federal Reserve has, largely through jawboning, eased policy substantially over the past six months.
+But the trade wars Trump is waging is a major source of uncertainty, and a possible recession risk.

 - U.S. potential economic growth continues to be a hair above 2%/year.

-- The Trump-McConnell-Ryan tax cut has been a complete failure at boosting the American economy through increased investment in America.
-But it has been a success in making the rich richer and thus America more unequal.
-Those who beat the drum for it owe us an explanation for why they got it wrong.
-They have not provided one: shame on them.
+- The Trump-McConnell-Ryan tax cut has been a complete failure at boosting the American economy through increased investment in America, but it has been a success in making the rich richer and thus America more unequal, and it delivered a short-term demand-side Keynesian fiscal stimulus to growth that has now ebbed.

-#macro #forecasting #highlighted
+#macro #forecasting #highlighted #mediumform